HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 {{ figure_markup(
   image="TODO.png",
-  caption="Distribution of image pixel counts.", description="TODO",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=71466048&format=interactive",
-  sheets_gid="1417829992",
-  sql_file="bytes_and_dimensions.sql"
+  caption="Distribution of image pixel counts.", description="Bar chart showing the distribution of pixels per image on desktop and mobile, but there is effectively no difference between them, except at the 90th percentile.
+At the 10th percentile, mobile images contain 0.001 megapixels, at the 25th percentile, 0.013, at the 50th, 0.058, at the 75th, 0.262, and at the 90th percentile mobile images contain 0.778 megapixels.
+The bar for desktop at the 90th percentile reaches a little higher, to over 0.85 megapixels.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=71466048&format=interactive", sheets_gid="1417829992", sql_file="bytes_and_dimensions.sql"
 )
 }}

-Despite the fact that the Web Almanac's mobile crawler hasn't grown at all (rendering pages to a 360-px-wide viewport, at a device pixel ratio of 3x), the median image – weighing in at 0.058 megapixels – is about 26% larger than it was [the last time we looked](https://almanac.httparchive.org/en/2022/media#image-dimensions).
+Despite the fact that the Web Almanac's mobile crawler hasn't grown at all (rendering pages to a 360px-wide viewport, at a device pixel ratio of 3x), the median image – weighing in at 0.058 megapixels – is about 26% larger than it was [the last time we looked](https://almanac.httparchive.org/en/2022/media#image-dimensions).
 For reference, at a square aspect ratio, 0.058 megapixels works out to about 240×240.

-However, just like last time, most *pages* have one image that has almost 10 times as many pixels as the median image:
+Most *pages* have one image that has almost 10 times as many pixels as the median image:

 {{ figure_markup(
   image="TODO.png",
-  caption="Largest image per page (by pixel count).", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1399291173&format=interactive",
-  sheets_gid="1057576785",
-  sql_file="largest_image_per_page_pixels.sql"
+  caption="Largest image per page (by pixel count).", description="Bar chart showing the distribution of largest image per page, by pixels.
+At the 10th percentile, mobile pages' largest image contains 0.023 megapixels.
+At the 25th percentile it's 0.138 megapixels, at the 50th it's 0.540 megapixels, at the 75th it's 1.280, and at the 90th percentile it's 3.130 megapixels.
+The first two desktop bars are about the same, but at the 50th percentile, they start to reach higher: 0.720 megapixels at the 50th percentile, 1.880 at the 75th, and 4.030 at the 90th.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1399291173&format=interactive", sheets_gid="1057576785", sql_file="largest_image_per_page_pixels.sql"